-There are a number of different software applications available for cloud management and orchestration.
-They are designed to manage multi-cloud environments, whether those clouds be public, private or hybrid.
+There are a number of different software applications available for cloud management and orchestration which are designed to manage multi-cloud environments, whether those clouds be public, private or hybrid.

-Orchestration is about automating as many of the processes involved with provisioning infrastructure as possible.
-It can help to simplify the management of a hybrid or multi-cloud environment by requiring less hands-on intervention by IT to make it function.
+Orchestration is about automating as many of the processes involved with provisioning infrastructure as possible, which can help to simplify the management of a hybrid or multi-cloud environment by requiring less hands-on intervention by IT to make it function.

 Not necessarily.
 Hybrid cloud does afford users an option to “ring fence” sensitive systems and data internally on a private cloud rather than put them on shared, multi-tenant infrastructure.
 However, the organisation will need to ensure that it puts in place appropriate policies, governance and security systems to ensure sensitive information is not able to be pushed out into the public cloud.

 What is Burst Capacity?